HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 - Provider -- includes licensed providers and others that interact with the patient to assess social risk, set goals, and determine/recommend referrals
 - Care Coordinator -- coordinates the care and referral activities but normally does not make assessment, goal, or referral decisions
 - Patient -- a consumer, or client, who is the subject of the assessment, goals, referrals and services delivered
-- Community Based Organization (CBO) -- organizations that deliver social requested services (e.g. food pantry)
+- Community Based Organization (CBO) -- organizations that deliver requested social services (e.g. food pantry)
 - Coordination Platform (CP) -- an intermediary that receives referrals, assesses patient needs, and works with one or more CBOs to deliver the services

 ### Business Associates

 - CBOs and CPs are not covered entities under HIPAA.
 (Covered entities only include Providers, Payers, and Clearing Houses)
 - However, a CBO and/or CP may be a Business Associate (BA) of a covered entity.
 This requires a Business Associate Agreement (BAA) between the covered entity and the BA.
 - Entities covered under a BAA may be able to receive Protected Health Information (PHI) as part of the agreement without consent of the patient.
-However, they are required to observe the same limitation as covered entities with regard the protection and disclosure of PHI.
+However, they are required to observe the same limitations as covered entities with regard the protection and disclosure of PHI.
 - Typically, a BAA is required by a covered entity to avoid disclosure of PHI by non-covered entities and, in particular, in situations where clinical information is shared to help manage the needs of the patient  (e.g., if the patient is diabetic and therefore has specific dietary constraints)
 - For a covered entity or business associate to share PHI with an entity that is not a covered entity or does not have a BAA, consent of the patient is generally required (there are specific exceptions allowed by HIPAA)